openkfw/TruBudget/scripts/operation/README.md

 # TruBudget Operation Setup

-This setup helps operation teams to setup TruBudget in a easy way, with a pre-configured `.env` file.
+This setup helps operation teams to setup TruBudget in an easy way with a pre-configured `.env` file.

 ## Getting started